Tom-Doyle-CyberSecurity/Project-2-OWASP-Top-10/README.md

     - Security as code embedded in CI/CD
     - Alerting and triaging via GitHub issues
     - Scalable and adaptable for different risk policies or frameworks

+ ## Project Achievements
+ - Upon running both the Bandit and ZAP scanners indvidually during the testing phase, Juice Shop produced notifications of challenges that have been completed as a result of the scanning
+ - Once automation had been completed through GitHub actions, a styled, colour coded HTML table was produced by the program listing all the vulnerabilities and their severity by colour

 ## Challenges & Lessons Learned